charlottesaidi/clock-app/README.md

 Solution to the [Clock App challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/clock-app-LMFaxFwrM).
 A small clock app using World Time and Geolocation APIs.

+Update : Had to "ditch" the World Time api, I think the thing is down or extra buggy, dunno.
+Had to revert to pure JS to get the date and calculate datas like timezone, day of the year, etc ...

 ## Table of contents

 - [Overview](#overview)